What is a cenote?

 Best time for photos: You don’t really need to take the sunlight into account when photographing this cenote because it’s so far underground.
 Anytime is possible for photos!

 Photo tip: If you want to capture people swinging from the rope you have to set your shutter speed very high.
 You don’t want any motion blur in this shot.
+But because it’s pretty dark inside the cenote, you have to numb your ISO up a lot, which can result in a bit grainy pictures.
 There is also a very cool angle from above where you can capture people swimming or floating in the cenote.

-Be sure to check this one from your travel itinerary!
-This cenote was our favorite because of several reasons.
-The first reason is the magical lightray shining through a hole from the roof at a specific time.
+Suytun cenote is definitely one of the best cenotes in Yucatan peninsula.
+This unique cave cenote has a special surprise if you’re lucky with the right weather conditions.
+Cenote Suytun was our favorite because of several reasons.
+The magical lightray shining through a hole from the roof at a specific time is magical!
+You can create some very unique pictures here.
 Also, the impressive stalagmites and stalactites are amazing to see and interesting for photography.
-Last but not least, it looks like this cenote is not that overrun by tourists as the others we went to.
-We were the only ones there which gave an extra magical feeling to the experience.
+We were lucky to be the only ones there which gave an extra magical feeling to the experience.
 Especially when I caught the light ray and Atiba was down at the cenote on the platform.
 It almost looked like a natural catwalk.
-A beautiful cenote and must visit!
+A beautiful cenote near Tulum and must visit!

 Getting there: Just a short drive outside of Valladolid, this cenote can be combined easily with the others around Valladolid.
 Drive all the way down the dirt road until you see a parking lot where you have to buy a ticket at the restaurant to enter the cenote.

 Best time for photos: If you want to catch the light ray in your shot you have to come in between 11 AM and 1 PM when the sun is at its highest point and will shine straight down through the roof.
 But you have to be lucky with the weather conditions.
 Because even when it’s a little bit cloudy, there will be no strong visible light ray.